soulwing/fluent-jdbc/README.md

 Prior to version 1.2.0, Fluent JDBC would execute scripts using auto-commit mode.
 In an managed transaction environment (such as in a Java EE application) this may cause errors.
-Fluent JDBC version 1.2.0 and later provides an auto-commit flag as a property of a `FluentJdbc` isntance, allowing the developer to control auto-commit mode usage.
+Fluent JDBC version 1.2.0 and later provides an auto-commit flag as a property of a `FluentJdbc` instance, allowing the developer to control auto-commit mode usage.

 If you wish to execute scripts in auto-commit mode, set the flag as follows: